phobos2077/fo2_ecco/docs/ecco_readme.md

 - New book for Doctor skill.

-> AMMO:
+### AMMO & DAMAGE
 - Parameters of all ammo types were carefully edited to fix vanilla issues and add choices.
-- AP/FMJ generally do less damage then JHP against unarmored, but is effective against armored targets (thanks to new damage script).
+- AP/FMJ generally do less damage then JHP against unarmored, but is effective against armored targets (thanks to new damage formula).
 - Reduced pack sizes of certain ammo calibers to further balance the total amount of that ammo in game.
 - Weight and cost was rebalanced as well.
 - To further reduce "ammo swimming", all dying critters are stripped from large portion of their ammo.